Natural Convection in a Narrow Annulus CFD Simulation: ANSYS Fluent Tutorial

 Natural Convection In a Narrow Annulus CFD Simulation

-Figure 1: The computational geometry for the Annulus CFD simulation, based on the reference study [1].
+Figure 1: The computational geometry for the Narrow Annulus CFD simulation, representing the space between two vertical cylinders.
+[1].

 Natural Convection In a Narrow Annulus CFD Simulation, ANSYS Fluent Training

-Figure 2: The temperature field from the Narrow Annulus Fluent simulation, showing the gradient from the hot inner wall (red) to the cool outer wall (blue).
+Figure 2: The temperature field from the Narrow Annulus fluent simulation, showing the hot inner wall (red) driving the upward flow, and the cool outer wall (blue) driving the downward flow.

 Local Nusselt number along the annulus